PatrickfBraz/PatrickfBraz/README.md

 -->

 - 🔭 I am currently a graduate student in the course of electronic and computer engineering at the Federal University of Rio de Janeiro.
-- 🛤️ I'm acting as a data engineer at [Hurb](https://www.hurb.com/br/)🇧🇷.
+- 🛤️ I'm acting as a data engineer at [Grupo Boritcário](https://www.grupoboticario.com.br/)🇧🇷.
-- 👷 Working with pipelines in Apache Beam and Apache Airflow.
+- 👷 Working with Data Governance and Data Quality.
-- 🌱 I’m currently learning and contributing to the construction of the data quality platform.
+- 🌱 I’m currently learning and contributing to the [DataHub](https://datahubproject.io/) community.

 🔆 Some interests I would like to highlight:
   * Data Quality and Data Governance 🥇
   * Machine Learning :neckbeard:
   * Open source tools 💓
+  * Python 👯

 ☕ Unconditional coffee lover!